blooop/manifest_rocker/README.md

-# python_template
-A template repo for python projects

-This has basic setup for

-* pylint
-* ruff
-* black
-* pytest
-* codecov
-* git-lfs
-* basic github actions ci
-* pulling updates from this template

 # manifest_rocker

-This is a manifest repo which contains configurations for [dep_rocker](https://github.com/blooop/deps_rocker) extension for automating dependency installation.
+This is a manifest repo which contains configurations for [deps_rocker](https://github.com/blooop/deps_rocker) extension for automating dependency installation.
 The aim is to allow a projects to define its development dependencies in a deps.yaml file which are added to the rocker container.
 The extension will recursivly search for deps.yaml files and run the install commands in several layers.

 Layer order:
 - base: The bottom layer
 - sources: Set up apt repositories e.g add-apt-repo, wget, gpg key, git, svn etc
+- io: Set up graphics, sound, input devices etc.
 - language-toolchain : add python, c++ rust etc
 - tools: other tools
 - expensive: expensive dependencies (cuda, torch etc)